 The backup of the Data Center Operation server is a database backup.
-It does not include server and OS configuration settings, such as configuration of server time, locale, remote backup settings, or cluster setup.
+It does not include server and OS configuration settings, such as configuration of server time, locale, or remote backup settings.
 To ensure backup of any customized server configuration files, verify that your enterprise backup system backs up these files.
 Otherwise, after restoring a backup, you must configure server and OS settings again.

 Running a backup